-Criminal Sexual Conduct in the First Degree
+What is Criminal Sexual Conduct in the First Degree?

 Defined as sexual battery using aggravated force, threats, or incapacitation, or if the victim submits to the sex act while under duress from confinement, kidnapping, trafficking, burglary, or other similar and threatening action.
 Criminal sexual conduct in the first degree is a felony and could lead to life imprisonment.

 Criminal Sexual Conduct in the Second Degree

 Defined as aggravated coercion to complete a sexual act on a victim.
 The difference between this and the crime in the first degree is the means to incapacitate the victim or confine the victim.
 Second-degree criminal sexual conduct is a felony and may carry a prison sentence of up to 20 years.

 Criminal Sexual Conduct in the Third Degree